anonymouslawyer/greetings/README.md

-this python repository displays a greetings message to the user
+"this python repository displays a greetings message to the user"